-A Zirconia dental implant is an artificial tooth made from a crystalline form of zirconium that has been converted from metal to ceramic.
-Zirconia is particularly suited for dental material because it has similar properties to titanium, its neighbor on the Periodic Chart (remember this from 8th-grade science class?) but without the downsides of metal being placed into your body.
+A zirconia dental implant (also called a ceramic dental implant) is an artificial tooth made from zirconium dioxide (ZrO2), a crystalline form of zirconium that has been converted from metal to ceramic.
+Zirconia is particularly suited for dental material because it has similar properties to titanium, its neighbor on the Periodic Chart (remember this from 8th-grade science class?), but without the downsides of metal being placed into your body.
 Zirconia implants are commonly known as ceramic implants.

 Some of the beneficial properties of ceramic implants include: